arasfeld/freebox/README.md

 ## Authentication Setup

-This project uses NextAuth.js with Google OAuth for authentication.
-The current setup uses JWT strategy (no database required).
+This project uses NextAuth.js with Google OAuth for authentication, backed by Prisma PostgreSQL for persistent user data.

 ### 1. Create Google OAuth Credentials